 These sunshine sweet homemade lemon cupcakes with vanilla frosting are incredibly soft and bursting with lemon flavor!

 Fact: I love lemon desserts more than I love these.
 It’s true.
 I’m a fruity kind of girl.
 My favorite dessert ever is apple pie.
-Or Apple-Upside Down Cake.
-Gosh, that’s a good cake.
+Or Pineapple Upside-Down Cake.
 I’ve been craving lemon cupcakes for awhile, but wanted to wait for spring to get here before I made them.
 Well, in Baltimore – it actually feels like summer right now.
 85 degrees in April?
 I’ll take it.

 Feel free to use a cream cheese frosting instead.
 Or even a lemon buttercream.
 If you find a nice lemon buttercream recipe, let me know!
 I’ve been searching.